socrateasehq/coding-challenge-qb/level_3/3_perfect_num/problem.md

 ## User Task

 You task is to complete `solution()` which accepts an integer and returns the expected answer.
-You don't need to read the input as a string, just write code within the function block directly.
+You don't need to read the input, just write code within the function block directly.